 - 4. A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones. - 5.
-A team videographer may be in the team area as one of that team's 25 credentialed individuals. - d.
-Microphones attached to coaches during the game for media transmission are prohibited. - e.
-No one in the team area or coaching box may use any artificial sound amplification to communicate with players on the field. - f.
-Any attempt to record, either through audio or video means, any signals given by an opposing player, coach or other team personnel is prohibited. - g.
-No drones (unmanned aerial vehicle) may be used inside the playing enclosure.
-If a drone violates this space, the Referee shall order the game stopped until such time as the drone is removed from the space.
+A team videographer may be in the team area as one of that team's 25 credentialed individuals.
+This video may not be used during any live broadcast or digital stream of the game. - d. # Microphones attached to coaches during the game for media transmission are prohibited.

+- e. # No one in the team area or coaching box may use any artificial sound amplification to communicate with players on the field. - f.
+Any attempt to record, either through audio or video means, any signals given by an opposing player, coach or other team personnel is prohibited. - g. # No drones (unmanned aerial vehicle) may be used inside the playing enclosure.
+If a drone violates this space, the referee shall order the game stopped until such time as the drone is removed from the space.